Islamist uprising in Syria: Economic downturn

-Phases of the Insurgency
+Insurgency

-Phase One: Clandestine Terrorist Operations 1976–1979
+Clandestine terrorist operations (1976–1979)

 1976 marked the Syrian army's intervention in the Lebanese Civil War, initially against the Palestinian guerrillas (PLO).
 This was received with surprise across the Arab world and contributed to pre-existing reasons for discontent with the Syrian government.
 Historian Patrick Seale described this attack as "slaughtering Arabism's sacred cow".

 In the same year, Syria experienced sporadic terror attacks, mostly explosions and assassinations.
 The killings were largely aimed at prominent military officers, bureaucrats and government officials, including doctors and teachers.
 Most of the victims were Alawites, which led some to suggest "that the assassins had targeted the community" but "no one could be sure who was behind" the killings.

 The Iraqi government of Saddam Hussein had supported the insurgents with a steady flow of arms and supplies.
 General Rifa'at al-Assad, younger brother of Hafez al-Assad, became a powerful figure in the Ba'ath party and Syrian politics, as a result of his activities in the Lebanese Civil War.
 Rifa'at's corruption as well as the sectarian excesses of his increasingly autonomous Alawite loyalist private militias provoked widespread resentment across the Syrian population.
-As a result, internal situation in Syria became further destabilized and protests spread further across the cities.
+As a result, the internal situation in Syria became further destabilized and protests spread further across the cities.